PatrickZink/squid-proxy-filtering/README.md

 ## Description

-This CloudFormation template deploys a Squid proxy instance in each AZ within a VPC.
-It automatically routes traffic from the private subnets to the Elastic Network Interface (ENI) of the respective Squid proxy.
-The Squid proxies are managed within an Auto Scaling Group, and CloudWatch Alarms monitor their health.
-If a Squid proxy becomes unavailable, the default route for the corresponding AZ is redirected to another healthy instance.
-Adjustments to the proxy whitelist can be made directly by updating the CloudFormation stack parameters.
+The CloudFormation template provided deploys Squid proxy instances across each Availability Zone (AZ) within a Virtual Private Cloud (VPC).
+This configuration creates a "transparent proxy" capable of restricting both HTTP and HTTPS outbound traffic to a specified set of internet domains, while maintaining complete transparency for instances within the private subnet.
+It is designed to automatically route traffic from the private subnets through the Elastic Network Interface (ENI) associated with the corresponding Squid proxy.
+The Squid proxies are maintained within an Auto Scaling Group, ensuring scalability and reliability, and their health is monitored by CloudWatch Alarms.
+If a Squid proxy becomes unavailable, the default network route for the affected AZ is automatically redirected to another operational instance.
+Furthermore, updates to the proxy whitelist can be easily made by modifying the CloudFormation stack parameters.

 ![squid-proxy drawio](https://github.com/PatrickZink/squid-proxy-filtering/assets/70896863/5d1c173a-3df9-4fad-8e60-c5ff40032959)